Joey-mi/CPSC559_Distributed_Spoofy/README.md

 Our required unfinished tasks are in [Tasks.md](Tasks.md)

+## Setting up the Environment Variables
+Before running our website it's advised to take a look at the .env file and change the values to suit your system and database.
+The most important node to change would be MACHINE which is currently set to MacOs.
+If you're using Linux or Windows you need to change MACHINE to be 'Win' or 'Linux'.

+Next we need to download a few things to make sure the environment variables work as intended:

+- `pip install python-dotenv`
+- Install the Visual Studio Installer
+    - Then just select the Microsoft C++ Build Tools and download
+- `pip install netifaces`

+This should be all the setup require to use the environment variables.
+If after setting things up you want to hide your .env file simply add .env to the .gitignore file.

 ## Linking with MySQL
 The first thing that needs to be created is the `SpoofyDB` database.
 This can be done through the mysql command line utility.
 ```